SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/binary-package-install-a-collector.md

 The Collector Management API allows you to pass all Source settings in a JSON file, including Source name, metadata tags, and pointer to the files you want to collect.
 For instructions, see [Using JSON to configure Sources](/docs/send-data/use-json-configure-sources).

-Optionally, you can configure Source using the Sumo Logic Web Application after the Collector has been installed.
+Optionally, you can configure Source using Sumo Logic after the Collector has been installed.

 ## (Optional) Enable FIPS